 Gambling goes back to the beginning of time; well, not that far but it does stretch way back to the Ancient Greeks and Ancient China.
 Humans love to gamble.
 It’s a fact.
-So, why not check out Spinathon where you can find all the best casinos reviewed in one place.
 Over the centuries, it has evolved.
 From drawings on tiles through to online casinos, it’s certainly changed with the times.
 Here’s a brief run through of gambling in different periods in history and what gambling was to them.

 The Romans would gamble on pretty much anything (provided they had the money).
 One of the most popular forms of gambling was on animals and animal racing, and there was a huge trade in rearing animals for sport.
 One Roman Emperor, Elagabalus is said to have created the first lottery in Europe.
 Initially, it was a great game, with the emperor handing out houses and money as part of the winnings.
 Eventually though, he decided to make things a little nastier and unlucky winners could find themselves with hoards of bees and dead dogs.
 Luckily, that tradition hasn’t followed through to today.

 [What would you choose?
 Real or Online Casino]

 In the 1400s, Baccarat was a popular game in Italy and France and is still a widely enjoyed game.
 It has undergone many mutations and changes before it has arrived with the rules we know today.
 However, the word ‘baccarat’ is Italian for zero, which makes sense when the all the cards with ten, Jacks, Kings and Queens equal, you guessed it, zero.
 It didn’t become massively popular though until the 19th century.